apache/druid/docs/catalog/index.md

 We can now query our data.
 Though it is not obvious in this example, the query experience is also guided by table metadata.
-To see this, suppose that we soon discover that no one actually needs the `bytesIn` field: our server doesn't accept `POST` requets and so all request are pretty small.
+To see this, suppose that we soon discover that no one actually needs the `bytesIn` field: our server doesn't accept `POST` requets and so all requests are pretty small.
 To avoid confusing users, we want to remove that column.
 But, we've already ingested data.
 We could throw away the data and start over.
 Or, we could simply "hide" the unwanted column using the
 [hide columns](api.md) API.